 Who we are

 The Cancer Screening and Prevention Research Group (CSPRG) is an internationally renowned research group based at Imperial College London.
-Established in 2008 by the late Professor Wendy Atkin and now headed by Dr Amanda Cross, the group has extensive expertise in conducting clinical trials and includes an experienced team of research scientists, statisticians, clinical trial managers, data analysts and data managers.
+Established in 2008 by the late Professor Wendy Atkin and now headed by Professor Amanda Cross, the group has extensive expertise in conducting clinical trials and includes an experienced team of research scientists, statisticians, clinical trial managers, data analysts and data managers.

 What we do

 The research focus of the Cancer Screening and Prevention Research Group (CSPRG) is bowel cancer, also known as colorectal cancer, oesophageal cancer and gastric cancers.
 In the UK, over 41,000 people are diagnosed with bowel cancer every year and 16,000 people die from the disease.
 Through our research we hope to reduce the numbers of people receiving a diagnosis of bowel cancer and dying from this disease.
 Much of our work focuses on how to help make bowel cancer screening programmes more effective and acceptable for participants, and more efficient for the NHS, and other health services internationally.

 How we do it